br-data/rag-tools-library/docs/source/index.rst

 Basic Usage
 -----------

-First we choose which LLM we want to use by initiating the LLM class with a value from the LLMName enum.
+First we choose which LLM we want to use by initiating the LLM class with a value from the LLMConfig enum.

 All LLMs from brdata-rag-tools are connected via an API.
 The library serves as a wrapper to make the models more easily accessible.

 .. code-block:: python

-   from brdata_rag_tools.models import LLM, LLMName
+   from brdata_rag_tools.models import LLM, LLMConfig

-   llm = LLM(model_name=LLMName.GPT35TURBO)
+   llm = LLM(model_name=LLMConfig.GPT35TURBO)

 In this example we chose the GPT 3.5 Turbo model, but different flavours of GPT 3 and 4 are available, as well as the fine tuned on german text model IGEL and Google's Bison models.